keljr021/angular-budget/README.md

-# AngularBudget
+# Angular Budget

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.
+The project builds an HTML budget table based on user values.

+*Incompleted at the moment

+## Todos
+ - Add data binding values
+ - Output table to be auto-filled based on user values
+ - Add ability to download .html files
+ - Add home page to describe features
+ - Add active demo page

 ## Development server